 This glossary is still very thinly populated, and not all references in the main text have been properly linked and coordinated with this glossary.
 This will hopefully change in future revisions.

-Attribute

-A property of objects stored in a database table.
+Attribute A property of objects stored in a database table.
 Attributes are represented as columns (or fields) in a table.

-Active database See Database Object An object of type database...
+Active database See Database Object.

-Connection See Database ObjectAn object of type database...
+Connection See Database Object.